ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 function is supposed to do and the compiler will warn you accordingly if you're actually implementing something else.

+Also:
+The idiomatic version of the function in Haskell would actually be `reverseAndShout = toUpper . reverse`, but that's a topic for another post 😉.
+Feel free to search for "pointfree style" if you want to dig deeper.

 # Strong Immutability